 3. Cabbage rolls

-Once your baby is seven to nine months old, you may introduce some mouth-watering finger foods.
+Once your baby is seven to nine months old, you may introduce some mouth-watering finger foods as part of your baby-led weaning approach.
 One such recipe is cabbage rolls.
 You can add meat or chicken or tofu with a variety of vegetables as stuffing.
 However, before adding any ingredient to the stuffing, check for possible allergens.

 You will need: